About Jade

 I learned of EFT almost casually after contacting a hypnotherapist I found online.
 Before we got around to doing any hypnotherapy, she introduced me to EFT and explained that she had just learned it and wanted to try it on me.
 I agreed, and, to my surprise and delight, after only five minutes of tapping, several years of “carpal tunnel” pain literally melted away (and did not return for over two years)!

 The experience blew me away.
 EFT eased my physical symptoms, and it also removed the sting from deeper, more troubling memories that slowly — and safely — emerged during the tapping.
 Had I actually found a cure for the many terrible feelings I had been carrying around with me for so long?
-Could I really step-out of bad relationship habits, or from believing that I 'wasn't good enough' as I am?